Walk & Talk Therapy

 Can I bring my animal?

 Yes!
-As long as your animal is not a distraction or source of anxiety for you that takes away from your ability to be present for yourself in the therapy hour.
+As long as your animal is not a distraction for you that takes away from your ability to be present for yourself in the therapy hour.
+I am happy to include all fur animals for emotional support.

 Can I do both online/in-person and/or walk & talk sessions?

 Yes!
-You can alternate and mix it up, depending on your therapeutic, confidentiality, and activity needs.
-Please reach out to Amy to discuss these service locations more.
+You can alternate and mix it up, depending on your therapeutic, confidentiality, and activity needs and desires.
+Please reach out to Amy to discuss these service locations more in depthly prior to booking.